kvu-luong/login-oauth-module/README.md

   Note that when testing at local, we need to access `https://login-platform.xyz:5000/` first to let browser redirect to https, then access to `https://login-platform.xyz:5000/google-auth` later.

   Information of user is in **id_token**

+- In this repo:
+  - how to add service and module to library
+  - how to return data base to main module
+  - add controller in library module
+  - try to apply strategy pattern for multiple platform here
+  - useExisting and useClass.

 ## Support